Christian1984/vfrmap-for-vr/README.md

 ---

-# Roadmap

-Here's a list of features that I've planned to implement in the foreseeable future:

-- Integrate Navigraph and Little Nav Map (if feasible)
-- Integrate a vPilot interface for better accessibility of ATC in VR
-- Integration for Glasscockpit panels (like the G-1000)
-- Extend the chart viewer to also read txt-files
-- Embed Twitch Chat / Discord / YouTube(?)

-And here are some wishes from the community that I have to check for feasibility as soon as I get to it:

-- Is it possible to add frequencies (such as VOR/DME/Comm)?
-- Is it possible to change airport elevation data from [m] to [ft]?

----

 # Attribution

 This project uses forks of two amazing community projects.
 Without them, it would have taken me an incredible amount of time building this thing all on my own.
 Hence, I want to thank the two: